stendler/tootbench/README.md

   - multiple instances in terraform
   - configure instances to federate with each other
   - multiple instances in scripts
+    - subscribe to users of other instances
+    - await: wait for startup of client(s) and all instances
 - docker-compose: limit resources / set min reserved